Check Piping Loads Using WRC 107, WRC 537

 - Transfer the specified loads into the built-in FEA for further analysis if desired

 COMPRESS also includes consideration of the effect of piping loads on nozzle flanges.
 It does this by reducing ASME B16.5 flange pressure ratings using an equivalent pressure method.
-Beginning with COMPRESS 2018 Build 7810, the procedure outlined in the recently released ASME Code Case 2901 is available as a user selectable option.
-Code Case 2901 includes a moment correction factor that produces a more economical design than was the case with the method used by COMPRESS previously.
+Beginning with COMPRESS 2020, the procedure outlined in UG-44 is also available as a user selectable option.
+UG-44 includes a moment correction factor that produces a more economical design than was the case with the method used by COMPRESS previously.

-If you don’t have software that includes WRC 537 and Code Case 2901, it’s time to explore the benefits of COMPRESS.
+If you don’t have software that includes WRC 537 and UG-44, it’s time to explore the benefits of COMPRESS.
 To find out more simply click on the button below.